 I will wear a mask and gloves as I am setting up the class.

-Jackets, purses, etc will have designated areas.
+Jackets, purses, etc have a designated area.

 - After you put your belongings down, I will direct you to the sinks to wash your hands.